rccreswell/SABS_project/Example/Readme.md

 sabs_pkpd.constants.data_exp = sabs_pkpd.load_data.load_data_file('./tests/test resources/load_data_test.csv')
 sabs_pkpd.constants.data_exp.Add_fitting_instructions(fit_param_annot, exp_cond_annot, model_output_annot)
 ```
-Here is an example of how to load
+Here is an example of how to load a data.
+Refer to the section above for the structure of the .csv file loaded.
+Here, we decide to fit the parameters 'constants.unknown_cst' and 'constants.unknown_cst2' of the .mmt model previously loaded.
+In this toy example, we consider the case where two measurements were done at 'constants.T' = 20 and 37.
+We consider also that the data measured in the csv file is modelled as 'comp1.y'.

 ## Parameter inference instructions
 ```python